targeted-DK/targeted-DK.github.io/_posts/2024-02-17-InceptionNet.md

 - 4*3*2(mirrored)*6(4+1+1(original image resized to 224x224) = 144 images

 ## Conclusion
-1. significant quality gain at a modest in- crease of computational requirements
+1. significant quality gain at a modest increase of computational requirements
 2. work was competitive despite of neither utilizing context nor performing bounding box regression
 3. moving to sparser architectures is feasible and useful idea in general.